-Following critical acclaim and record ratings in both the UK and America, this summer sees the return of ITV’s Victoria, produced by Mammoth Screen.
+Following critical acclaim and record ratings in both the UK and America, this summer saw the return of ITV’s Victoria, produced by Mammoth Screen.
 The hugely popular drama is filmed at Church Fenton Yorkshire Studios alongside some of Yorkshire’s best loved period locations and stately homes.
+Victoria is set to return to ITV once more in 2017 for a Christmas special!

 Once again written by creator and executive producer, Daisy Goodwin, the brand new eight-part season will see Jenna Coleman (Doctor Who, Me Before You) and Tom Hughes (Paula, The Game) face new challenges both at home and abroad as they reprise their roles as Queen Victoria and Prince Albert.